 Solution 1: Get Off the List of ALL direct marketers.

-If you are a US citizen, find all the info for how to do this here.
+If you are a US citizen, find all the info on how to do this here.

 For the UK: check here.